pippim/pippim.github.io/_posts/2022/2022-02-18-Convert-Stack-Exchange-posts-to-your-own-website.md

 Run the Stack Exchange Data Explorer query: [All my posts on the SE network (with Markdown and HTML content plus editors and status)](https://data.stackexchange.com/stackoverflow/query/1529864/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s)

-Change to the directory `~/website/sede` and run the script `rerefresh.sh`.
+Change to the directory `~/website/sede` and run the script `rerfresh.sh`.

-More elaborate instructions with screenshots are documented on the [Pippim Website](https://pippim.github.io/stack.html#)
+More elaborate instructions with screenshots are documented on the [Pippim Website](https://pippim.github.io/programs/stack.html)

 ### Platform